-- Does the destination tenant have enough instance licenses?
+- Does the destination tenant have enough environment licenses?

-- Does the destination tenant have enough storage available for the instances being migrated?
+- Does the destination tenant have enough storage available for the environments being migrated?

 If you do not have a subscription and/or trial in the destination tenant, then you will need to create one.
 You might need to purchase a new subscription in the destination tenant (or convert a trial to paid), if not already done.

-You will need to create a temporary instance or instances in the destination tenant, depending on how many source instances you are migrating.
-Source instance type and destination instance type must match (Production vs non-Production (Sandbox)).
+You will need to create a temporary environment or environments in the destination tenant, depending on how many source environments you are migrating.
+Source environment type and destination environment type must match (production vs non-production (sandbox)).
 The users to be migrated from one tenant to another need to be created on the target tenant as well.

-The destination tenant needs an equal or higher number of active user licenses, instance licenses for the instances being migrated, and equal or greater storage as the source tenant.
+The destination tenant needs an equal or higher number of active user licenses, environment licenses for the environments being migrated, and equal or greater storage as the source tenant.

 How the move works